jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 23 Criteria for renewal of limited registration
-(1) The Board must not direct the renewal of provisional registration unless satisfied,— (a) in the case of an applicant to whom section 14 applies, that he or she—
+(1) The Board must not direct the renewal of provisional registration unless satisfied,— (a) in the case of an applicant to whom section 14 applies, that the applicant—
     (i) still intends to work towards meeting the criteria in section 6 or section 7 within the time frame originally set by the Board; or
     (ii) still intends to work towards meeting the criteria in section 6 or section 7, but within a time frame longer than that originally set by the Board, and has good reasons for needing the longer time frame; and
   (b) in any other case, that the applicant is still in the process of working towards meeting the criteria in section 6 or section 7, and—